kubos/kubos/docs/first-project.md

         $ sudo kubos flash

 Congratulations!
-You have just created a basic KubOS project, built it and (hopefully) flashed it onto some hardware.
+You have just created a basic Kubos project, built it and (hopefully) flashed it onto some hardware.